5axes/CustomSupportEraserPlus/README.md

 ![Support type selection](./images/button.jpg)

-- Click anywhere on the model to place support cylinder there
+- Click anywhere on the model to place support eraser there
-* The length of the support is automaticaly set from the pick point to the construction plate.
+* The length of the support is automaticaly set from the pick point to the construction plate if the option "Reach Build Plate" is active.

 - **Clicking existing support deletes it**